We all want to find a dream job that’s enjoyable and meaningful, but what does that actually mean?

 |Type of stress||Intensity of demands||Challenging but achievable||Mismatched with ability (either too high or too low)|

 |Context||Control||High control and autonomy||Low control and autonomy|

 |How to cope||Mindset||Reframe demands as opportunities, stress as useful||View demands as threats, stress as harmful to health|

 This means the picture looks more like the following graph.
 Having a very undemanding job is bad – that’s boring.
 Having demands that exceed your abilities is bad too: they cause harmful stress.
 The sweet spot is where the demands placed on you match your abilities – that’s a fulfilling challenge.

 Instead of seeking to avoid stress, seek out a supportive context and meaningful work, and then challenge yourself.

 (See our evidence survey on stress for more information.)

 What should you aim for in a dream job?

-We’ve applied these factors to our analysis of what to look for in a job – and combined them with research on job satisfaction – to come up with six key ingredients of a dream job.
+We’ve applied the research on positive psychology about what makes for a fulfilling life and combined them with research on job satisfaction, to come up with six key ingredients of a dream job.
 (If you want to dig into the evidence in more depth, see our evidence review.)

 These are the six ingredients.